James Parkes (priest)

-James William Parkes (22 December 1896 – 10 August 1981) was an Anglican clergyman, historian, and social activist.
+James William Parkes (22 December 1896 – 10 August 1981) was an Anglican clergyman, soldier, historian, and social activist.
 With the publication of The Jew and His Neighbour in 1929, he created the foundations of a Christian re-evaluation of Judaism.
 He also published under the pseudonym John Hadham.

 Early life

 Parkes was born in Guernsey on the Channel Islands in 1896.
 He was the son of an English-born tomato grower, and had two siblings, David and Molly.
 Parkes was educated at Elizabeth College.
 Parkes lost his mother at the age of 14, and lost both of his siblings during the First World War.
+While at school, he won an Open Scholarship to Hertford College, Oxford, but joined up to fight in the war.
+He enlisted as a Private in the Artists Rifles and went out to France, but was immediately hospitalised for three months with a serious illness contracted from drinking contaminated water.
+Afterwards he was commissioned into the Queen's (Royal West Surrey Regiment) as a Second lieutenant and posted to the 3rd (Reserve) Battalion, Queen's at Sittingbourne.
+From there he was sent in the winter of 1916–17 to join the 10th (Service) Battalion, Queen's (Battersea) in the Ypres Salient.
+As well as commanding a platoon, he became the battalion's unofficial war artist.
+He participated in the Battle of Messines on 7 June 1917.
+On the opening day of the Third Battle of Ypres, 1 August, the battalion's pre-dawn approach march was disrupted by heavy shelling and a guide who got lost.
+Of A Company, only Parkes and about 50 men reached their first objective, 'Battle Wood', where they held on for the rest of the day.
+The enemy shelled the wood with Mustard gas and Parkes had to be evacuated a few days later with temporary blindness.
+Although his sight returned he was never fit enough to return to the Front, and spent the rest of the war in reserve battalions and running an anti-gas school.

-Education and activism
+Higher education and activism

-While at school, he won an Open Scholarship to Hertford College, Oxford, and then enlisted to fight in the First World War.
 After returning from the war, he went back to Oxford to complete his degree in Theology, and did so, despite catching measles in the middle of his final exams.
 After graduating, Parkes became a leading member of the Student Christian Movement before joining the International Student Service in Geneva.
 He then went on to study for ordination in the Anglican Church, and spent the next 12 years on the continent as an activist in organizations that promoted international cooperation.
 It was there that he grew aware of the brutality of antisemitism and very early on spoke out about Nazism, surviving an assassination attempt in 1935.